 We’re a consulting company, first and foremost we see ourselves in the ‘people business’ — we know through the work we do every day, the undeniable value of human interactions and that it’s people that make the difference.
 While we’re committed to our journey to constantly improve and enhance the experiences of our employees, we’re always refining what a human-first culture means to us.

-We’ve asked Elabor8’s new Head of People and Culture, Elizabeth Cameron, who has spent over 18 years uplifting employee experiences, to share her most vital learnings from leading and living human-first cultures, that may help on your own journey…
+Here’s some of our most vital learnings from leading and living human-first cultures, that may help on your own journey.

 As people, we come to work as our whole selves.
 Our lives are lived, and our work occurs, in an increasingly volatile, complex, uncertain and ambiguous world.
 As a result, we all, as individuals and as a collective, have a multitude of competing pressures and priorities.
 At work we need our basic human needs met and experiences that facilitate our higher-order needs and wants, such as for personal growth, autonomy and self-directed action, mastery of craft, and the achievement of meaning and purpose.